METALS-Aluminium slides on profit-taking, surging inventories

 LONDON, April 12 (Reuters) - Aluminium slipped on Thursday as funds took profits on long positions following recent gains and after data showed surging stocks in warehouses approved by the London Metal Exchange.

-Benchmark aluminium was down 1.2 percent at $2,222 a tonne after hitting a 11-week peak at $2,277.50 a tonne on Wednesday on worries about shortages after the United States imposed sanctions on Russian aluminium giant Rusal.
+Benchmark aluminium was down 1.8 percent at $2,210 a tonne in official trading rings after hitting a 11-week peak at $2,277.50 a tonne on Wednesday on worries about shortages after the United States imposed sanctions on Russia’s Rusal.

-Aluminium prices are up more than 10 percent since the sanctions were announced.
+Aluminium prices have risen more than 10 percent since the sanctions were announced.

 The LME will suspend Rusal’s aluminium from April 17, but metal already in warehouses before sanctions will be unaffected.